-Whenever a new curriculum is adopted, the joint curriculum team shall recommend to the District a plan for substantial and appropriate professional learning time to professional educators who are expected to use the curriculum.
+Whenever a new curriculum is adopted, the District shall offer eight (8) hours of professional learning time to professional educators who are expected to use the curriculum.

 - a.
-Within the recommendation of the joint curriculum team, a portion of the professional learning time must be prepared and presented by an expert in the adopted curriculum or instructional materials and must take place at least a month before the curriculum is expected to be implemented.
-The other portion of the educational time will be dedicated as collaboration time to review and explore the curriculum with colleagues. - b.
+This educational time must be prepared and presented by an expert in the adopted curriculum and must take place at least a month before the curriculum is expected to be implemented. - b.
 The professional learning shall occur during the regular workday.
 The professional learning will not occur until all adopted curriculum and supplemental materials are available for educator use. - c.
-Professional educators will be compensated for four (4) hours for each full day of professional learning, or part thereof, in order to prepare substitute lesson plans.
+The eight (8) hour time of professional learning will be evenly divided between a guided time with the curriculum expert and collaboration time to review and explore the curriculum with colleagues. - d.
+Professional educators will be compensated for four (4) hours at the per diem rate for each full day of professional learning, or part thereof, in order to prepare substitute lesson plans.
+Professional development occurring within the student contact day will be compensated for four (4) hours of substitute lesson plan design at the per diem rate for each meeting which requires a substitute.